reverbdotcom/reverb-magento/README.md

 * Sync updates for inventory from Magento to Reverb. (soon: Price/title sync can be turned on optionally)
 * Sync orders from Reverb to Magento
 * Sync shipping number from Magento to Reverb
-* Sync images from Magento to Reverb (create only)
+* Sync images from Magento to Reverb
+* Selectively enable sync for various fields (price/title/inventory)

 Only simple products are synced.
 Configurable products are not synced.